Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Blynn folded her paws behind her back like a schoolchild.
 “Explosions are dangerous,” she recited in a sing-song tone, bobbing her head from side to side, “and I shouldn’t cause ‘em.”
 She paused, and grinned again.
 “Except in open areas with adequate precautions.”

 Hyren groaned and tugged at his antennae.
-“You people are incorrigible,” he said.
+“You people are incorrigible.”

 Terra winked at him.
-“You knew that when you took the job, buddy,” she said.
+“You knew that when you took the job, buddy.”

-Blynn put the slingshot back in its holster, a leather arrangement around her waist.
+Blynn put the slingshot back in its holster, which hung on a strap around her waist.
 At her other hip sat a row of small pockets.
 She reached into one of them and pulled out more shards of pale porcelain.
 “I wonder if these make all the Petpets,” she said.
 “And if there’s a way to control their colour somehow…”

 “Blast you kids and your experiments,” Hyren chuckled, shaking his head.
+“You’re almost as bad as Dr. Sloth.”
 He lived in a house full of lunatics.
 But they were his lunatics, and he loved them.
-He looked up at Terra.
-“Let’s go to the Shenkuu Lunar Festival, you said.
-It’ll be fun, you said.
-I don’t know about you, but my idea of ‘fun’ is not getting apprehended by palace guards.”

 Pharazon tapped the Ganuthor on her nose.
 “Gwyn, down,” he said.
 The great beast complied, crouching so the family could climb onto her broad back.

 Pharazon took point at the base of Gwyneth’s neck, and behind him, Terra deposited herself.
-In back of the human sat Blynn, while Hyren “took rear guard” as he liked to phrase it.
+In back of the human sat Blynn, while Hyren took his place behind her.
 No one was going to attack them from behind if he could help it.
 And he could help it.

 “Good girl,” the Draik said.
-He rubbed the top of Gwyneth’s head and she rumbled in delight.
-He reached out and tapped a point on her head further forward.
+He rubbed the top of Gwyneth’s head and she rumbled in delight, and he reached out and tapped a point on her head further forward.

 Pharazon pulled up at an intersection next to an Eyrie and a Kacheek riding a Kiiyak.
 The bovine Petpet was decorated with drapes of red silk and gold coins that jingled as it shifted.